RadekDvorak/modular-testcase/README.md

 modules about test life-cycle changes.
 There are these life-cycle events at the moment:

+* initialized - called right before the test method is run.
 * setUp - called in setUp method; remeber to call parent::setUp() when overriding the method in a child test-case
 * success - called after the test method completes successfully